What is an API?

 Explore Answers

-Learn the difference between TTL (Time to Live) and TTI (Time to Idle) in backend system design.
-Understand use cases, trade-offs, pitfalls, and interview tips to ace your next tech interview.
+Learn the difference between leases and locks in distributed systems, their use cases, trade-offs, pitfalls, and interview tips to master this key system design concept.

 Related Courses